 Message from the Chairman and CEO

-Profit attributable to owners of the parent was down, mainly reflecting the temporary impact of the revision of a tax treaty with Germany in the previous fiscal year.
+Profit attributable to owners of the parent was down, reflecting the temporary impact of the revision of a tax treaty with Germany in the previous fiscal year.

-During the first nine months of the fiscal year ending March 31, 2018, net sales and operating profit increased, due to generally firm business performance in all geographic regions on both a local currency and yen basis.
+During the fiscal year ended March 31, 2018, sales increased in all geographic regions on both a local currency and yen basis.
 Operating profit also rose, as higher net sales pushed up gross profit and due to the positive impact of yen depreciation.
-However, profit attributable to owners of the parent was down year on year, mainly reflecting the temporary impact of the revision of a tax treaty with Germany in the previous fiscal year.
-Net sales rose 12.0% year on year, and operating profit increased 13.8%, while profit attributable to owners of the parent fell 4.4%.
-At the exchange rates prevailing one year earlier, net sales would have been up 7.0% and operating profit up 9.7%.
+However, profit attributable to owners of the parent was down year on year, reflecting the temporary impact of the revision of a tax treaty with Germany in the previous fiscal year.
+Net sales rose 12.8% year on year, and operating profit increased 14.3%, while profit attributable to owners of the parent fell 3.5%.
+At the exchange rates prevailing one year earlier, net sales would have been up 8.7% and operating profit up 9.5%.

-In Japan, sales rose due to higher sales in the hematology field1 and increased sales of reagents in the hematology1, hemostasis and immunochemistry fields.
-Overseas, sales grew thanks to higher sales of reagents, centered on the hematology and hemostasis fields, due expansion of the installed instrument base.
-As a result, the Group’s overseas sales ratio was 84.1%.
+In Japan, sales and operating profit rose due to higher sales in the hematology field1 and increased sales of reagents in the hemostasis and immunochemistry fields.
+Overseas, sales grew in all geographic areas thanks to higher sales of reagents, centered on the hematology field, due to expansion of the installed instrument base.
+As a result, the Group’s overseas sales ratio was 84.0%.

 1 Hematology field: The field of in vitro diagnostics that determines whether precise testing is necessary by analyzing the number, type and size of red, white and other blood cells.